alex-r-bigelow/wrangling-survey/surveyDesignDocument.md

   - A unique ID will be assigned to this browser to link your responses together; you can break this connection any time by clicking this button for a new ID.
 Similarly, clearing local browsing data will do the same thing
   - Our contact information if they wish to remove any or all responses in the future
   - *todo:* what's the best way to enable researchers to contact participants about further studies in a secure + private way (would a separate, private google form linking to their ID be sufficient—and researchers would have to go through us to get their contact info)?
-1. Option to walk through a pre-filled tutorial (wrangling movies?)
-  - Tutorial examples and word definitions will be available on demand in the real survey as well
-2. **Dataset label** Provide the shortest possible label for a dataset that you are familiar with:
+1. **Dataset label** Please give a short name of **any** dataset that you're familiar with, or, if you prefer, feel free to choose one of the datasets that other participants have used—even if you're not familiar with it.
   - Suggestions pre-populated from prior users
   - Have worked with this data before?
   - Do you have this kind of dataset now?
   - Are you planning to collect or obtain this dataset in the future?
-3. Select the best fit for this dataset from a set of idealized structure visualizations (based on VAD Ch.
+2. Select the best fit for this dataset from a set of idealized structure visualizations (based on VAD Ch.
 2)
   - Tables*
   - Network* / Tree*
   - Field*